-1 Corinthians 11:27-30
+1 Corinthians 11:27-32

-- \\\\What in 1 Corinthians 11:27-30 reveals the seriousness of the Lord's Supper?
+- \\\\\What in 1 Corinthians 11:27-32 reveals the seriousness of the Lord's Supper?
 11:27b, 29b, 30. - 20.
-Exactly what was the "unworthy manner" (11:27) that made them guilty?
-See 1 Corinthians 11:17-22First, notice that it was not the people themselves who were said to be unworthy but rather it was their "manner" that was unworthy.
-The unworthy manner consisted of eating the Lord's Supper with unresolved divisions so extreme that the rich ate all the food before the poor arrived (causing them to go away hungry).
-Others were so insensitive to the sacred nature of the meal that they had become drunk from the wine. - How might believers commit this same sin today (11:27)?
-More modern parallels might be Chinese Christians refusing to eat with Japanese Christians, or white believers avoiding eating the Lord's Supper with black Christians, or an upper-class Christian in India not eating the sacred meal with a brother from a lower class.
+What was the "unworthy manner" (11:27) that made them guilty?
+See 1 Corinthians 11:17-22.
+First, notice that it was their "manner" that was unworthy.
+The unworthy manner consisted of eating the Lord's Supper with unresolved divisions so extreme that the rich connived to eat apart from the poor, with the result that the poor went home hungry.
+Furthermore, the rich were so insensitive to the sacred nature of the meal that they had become drunk from the wine. - How might believers commit this same sin today (11:27)?
+Modern parallels might be Chinese Christians refusing to eat with Japanese Christians, or white believers avoiding the Lord's Supper with black Christians, or an upper-class Christian in India not eating the sacred meal with a brother from a lower class.

-Remember: The root problem was division, and that division resulted in the unworthy manner.
+Remember: The root problem causing the unworthy manner was division.

-- 21. How does eating the Lord's Supper in a "unworthy manner" make one guilty of sinning against the body and blood of the Lord (1Co 11:27)?
+- 21. How were rich, in eating the Lord's Supper in a "unworthy manner", guilty of sinning against the body and blood of the Lord (1Co 11:27)?
 Compare 1 Corinthians 10:14-17.
 Jesus died to buy us forgiveness, and to make us one body of believers.
 The divisions and selfishness of the Corinthians ran directly contrary to everything Jesus died to accomplish.
 Such division is almost blasphemous. - 22.
 According to 1 Corinthians 11:28-29, for what specific sin should a man examine himself to avoid judgement?
-It is not to search his soul for unconfessed sin, but to be sure he realizes both what the Supper is all about, and that it is his brothers who constitute the "body of the Lord" on earth.
+It is not to search his soul for unconfessed sin in general, but to be sure he realizes both what the Supper is all about, and that it is his brothers who constitute the "body of the Lord" on earth.
 The Lord's Supper is not just another meal.
-It is a holy, sacred, covenant meal.

-What penalty can result if we fail to examine ourselves?
+It is a holy, sacred, covenant meal. - What penalty can result if we fail to examine ourselves properly?
 Failure to recognize this truth can lead to judgment, sickness and death.